Eveep23/Interactive-Player/README.md

 # How to Use:

 To install an Interactive, all you need is the internal video.
 In the install menu (the + in the top left) find the interactive and select that video file!

-* You can switch the audio track in settings!
+I don't supply the internal videos, but I know that people in this Discord server can probably help -> https://discord.gg/bYpcxUxkjm

-* You can switch the subtitle track in settings!
+You can switch the audio and subtitle track in settings, as well as the output and many other settings.

-* You can skip forward and backward 10 seconds in the Interactive Player control window!

-* You can pause the spacebar in the Interactive Player control window!
+When in an interactive, move your mouse cursor to the top of the window to pull up the media controls.

 # Currently Supported Interactives: